karlbateman/igloo/README.md

   ;
 ```

-Once the Igloo image has been built and the container launched you should be able to visit <http://localhost:8192> in your web browser.
+Visit <http://localhost:8192> in your web browser.

 ## License